 The Federal Work-Study Program provides on-campus jobs to students with financial need.
 The money earned may be applied to students’ tuition, educational needs, or personal expenses.
 To receive Work-Study a student must apply for financial assistance by completing a FAFSA form and demonstrate need as determined by the federal government.
 Students can work up to 20 hours per week after the start of each semester.
 Summer employment is also available.
 Work study monetary awards are listed on students’ My LIU accounts.
-If Work-Study is awarded, the student will be placed in an on-campus job by Career Services, pending availability of positions.
+To apply for a work study position on campus, click here.

 The Graduate Assistantship program provides on-campus employment in a variety of settings to eligible graduate students.
 To be considered for a graduate assistantship, you must meet all of the conditions described below.
 If you should qualify, both new and current students are required to submit a Graduate Assistantship Application.
 Applications on the Brooklyn campus should be forwarded to Dean Maria Vogelstein, M306; Post campus applications should be forwarded to the appropriate Dean’s Office.

 Full-time and part-time graduate tuition awards are available that provide up to 9 credits of aid for students based on their enrollment for the term.
 Graduate stipend awards, in the form of a monthly check, are also available for students registered for a minimum of 3 credits per term.
 Students receiving stipend awards must fill out all appropriate forms (I-9, W4 and IT-2104) and submit appropriate identification.

 Assistants are expected to work on campus during the hours scheduled by the sponsoring department.
 A new application is required for each semester that you wish to be considered for an assistantship, by the deadlines stated below.
 Applications are not renewed automatically.

 Complete the Free Application for Federal Student Aid (FAFSA) at fafsa.ed.gov.